KCnick/devops-test-21/README.md

 ```

 This will create your AWS resources (Public VPC, Subnet, IGW, EC2 instances) and also deploy the application on that instance.

+### TODO
+Configure Automation and Orchestation using Jenkins
+Configure Orchestation using Kubernetes or Mesos

 ### Done and Documented by:
 Nixon Chebii